A quick-thinking 15-year-old girl hid inside her linen closet in her Nutley home while a man entered intending to rob the house.

 Levendusky said the more than 100-member partnership that has worked to preserve and restore Nutley's historic character for more than eight years is concerned about Roche's departure.

 "Everybody's minds are on the Roche property," Levendusky said.
 "We are not in favor of anything involving putting apartments or condos there, or a mixed use involving residential and retail stores."

 A Bloomfield woman has been arrested on charges of robbing a branch of Sovereign Bank on Belleville Avenue, according to the Bloomfield Police Department.

-Michelle Collier, 28, has also been linked to a bank robbery at the Provident Bank on Bloomfield Avenue in Bloomfield on August 3, police said.
+Michelle Collier, 28, has also been linked to a on Bloomfield Avenue in Bloomfield on August 3, police said.